 This investment also includes upgrading learning environments at our older facilities, including focused investments at our large “baby boomer”-era secondary facilities that have received minimal visible updates or remodels in recent decades.
 This includes Abraham Lincoln, John F. Kennedy, George Washington and Thomas Jefferson high schools.

-Additionally, $30 million will go to education suitability investments, to address priority programmatic gaps.
-Through these funds, schools without key facility elements such as indoor or outdoor play spaces or science labs would receive upgrades.
+Additionally, $30 million has been allocated to education suitability investments, to address priority programmatic gaps.
+Through these funds, schools without key facility elements such as indoor or outdoor play spaces or science labs are receiving receiving upgrades.

 From the 2016 bond, $142 million will be invested in constructing new schools and creating additions to existing schools to support the projected 4,000-student enrollment increase by 2020.

 This includes expanding a campus and building a new campus in Far Northeast Denver to address elementary, middle and high school enrollment needs, adding over 1400 new seats.
-Funds will also create an early childhood center at Place Bridge Academy and expand five proven programs that need capacity by a total of 500 seats – at GALs, Montclair, Denver Language School, Conservatory Green Campus and Slavens.
+Funds will also create an early childhood center at Place Bridge Academy and expand five proven programs that need capacity by a total of 500 seats – at GALS, Montclair Elementary, Denver Language School, Conservatory Green Campus and Slavens Elementary.
 Ultimately, these investments will add around 2,500 seats to ensure students will have a seat at their neighborhood school.

 The largest component of the 2016 bond is $252 million for maintaining facilities, including funding for critical maintenance items that are necessary for the safe operation of schools.
 Approximately half of DPS facilities were built before 1969; the oldest buildings are also the largest, encompassing about 2/3 of the district’s total square feet.
 Critical maintenance projects include repairs and replacements for heating, plumbing, roofing and electrical.